Finance

 Up to KRW 9.4B2.0%4.0%

-When a single home is held jointly by spouses, each spouse is treated as a single-home owner, giving them KRW 1.2 billion in deductions each — KRW 2.4 billion combined.
-A KRW 2 billion apartment held by one spouse alone would expose KRW 800 million; under joint ownership, the taxable amount can fall to zero.
+Is Spouse Co-Ownership Actually a Tax Saver?
+When a single home is jointly owned by spouses, each spouse is treated as a single-home owner.
+That gives each person a KRW 1.2 billion deduction, or KRW 2.4 billion combined.
+A KRW 2 billion apartment held by one spouse alone would leave KRW 800 million exposed to CRET, while joint ownership can bring the taxable amount down to zero.
+There is one important tradeoff: for the capital gains tax exemption under the 1-household-1-home rule, both spouses must individually meet the two-year residency requirement if you want both shares of the gain to qualify.

 • Non-apartments (villas, multi-family, officetels) can register for the 10-year long-term plan

-Applications must be filed between September 16 and 30 each year via Hometax or your local tax office.
-Early sale before the 10-year minimum triggers penalty fines, so register only if you are sure about long-term holding.
+• Publicly assessed value caps: KRW 600M (metro) or KRW 300M (non-metro) Applications must be filed between September 16 and 30 each year through Hometax or your local tax office.
+Selling before the 10-year minimum period can trigger penalties, so rental registration only makes sense if you are confident you will hold the property long term.

 • Sell the previous home within three years of buying the new one

-• Assessment date: June 1 each year
+Filing, Payment, and Installment Plans - Assessment date: June 1 each year

 • Filing and payment window: December 1–15 each year